omatamix/laravel-friendships/docs/installation.md

     ]
 ]
 ```
-3. Publish the service providers migrations and configuration files to your Laravel application.
+3. Publish the service providers migrations and configuration files to your Laravel application. <br />
 ```sh
 php artisan vendor:publish --provider="Demency\Friendships\FriendshipsServiceProvider"
 ```

-4. Migrate your database to add the published tables to your database.
+4. Migrate your database to add the published tables to your database. <br />
 ```sh
 php artisan migrate
 ```